Art and culture in Munich

 The Lenbachhaus is famous for the world's largest collection of works by the artists of the “Blaue Reiter” such as Franz Marc, Wassily Kandinsky, August Macke, Paul Klee and Gabriele Münter.
 The City Gallery, which includes the Kunstbau in the Königsplatz subway station, is home to works by Munich painters of the 19th century and current temporary exhibitions.
 Since re-opening in May 2013, the former residence and studio of painter and prince Franz von Lenbach shines in a new luster.

 Bavarian State Opera

 The opera house in Munich

 The Bavarian National Opera takes on esthetic challenges: After all, Mozart, Verdi and Wagner aren’t the only conductors to have cultivated world-class soloists with their brilliance.
 In the 1990s, the theater achieved new dimensions with exciting new performances of baroque operas by Handel and Monteverdi.
 World-renowned conductors have led the musical skill of the Bavarian National Opera.
 Kirill Petrenko has been the new General Music Director since the beginning of the 2013/14 season.
-He follows Kent Nagano, who conducted the orchestra from 2006 to 2013.

 Concert at Odeonsplatz